 The rippling road provides incredible views as we pedal our way toward the 18th century Manaca Iznaga estate northeast of Trinidad.
 Though the estate was formerly used as a slave-run plantation by crooked slave-trafficker Pedro Iznaga, it’s been transformed to a restaurant.
 You can climb up the 44m-high tower sitting next to the hacienda, formerly used to survey workers, and instead appreciate the stunning views.
 We explore the estate and enjoy lunch at the restaurant before continuing on our way to Trinidad.

-After our meeting with Munoz, we break for a delicious dinner.
-Later, we make our way to Casa de la Musica, one of Cuba’s best musical venues usually served al fresco.
+We meet later to walk the cobblestone streets a short distance for a delicious dinner and afterwards, for those who have the energy, we make our way to Casa de la Musica, one of Cuba’s best musical venues usually served al fresco.
 Listen to salsa beats wind their way through the warm Trinidad air before heading back to your casa for the evening.

 Trinidad to Cienfuegos

 Today’s ride is filled with scenic views as you pedal along the coast, through rolling foothills and fields.
 It’s a stunning ride along the coast with mountains on one side and sea on the other.